amazon-science/mdns-facial-exp/README.md

 # MDNS Facial Expression Perception Dataset
+This project is credited to De'Aira Bryant's internship project at Amazon AWS.

 Humans can perceive multiple expressions in a single face.
 Such expressions may also be perceived at varying intensities.
 By coupling annotations from multiple observers, it can be observed that some expressions are also ambiguous.
 The MDNS (multi-dimensional, nuanced, subjective) annotation dataset provides a new set of multi-dimensional modulated annotations for 1000 face images.
 The images were sourced from the standard ExpW face image dataset.
 This novel in-the-wild, ethnically diverse dataset been annotated along 6, 15, and 21 expression dimensions by multiple crowd-sourced annotators.
 Here, we provide the raw annotator ratings and demonstrate a probabilistic technique that can be used to model human perception.

 ![ExpW aggregated annotation labels vs MDNE perception probability distributions](sample_images_expw_vs_mdne.png)